Narotam-Mishra/flask-learning/README.md

 Imagine `Flask(__name__)` like telling Flask:

 > “Hey, create an app and remember where I (this file/module) am located, so you can find other files you may need.”

-Let me know if you want a visual or folder structure example for static and templates usage.